Cortex Command

 “The tutorial is barebones and there's no 'story mode' to introduce you to the rest.”

-“The campaign, if you could call it that, has no story and no clearly defined goal other than to kill the enemy.”
+“The campaign, if you could name it so, has no story and no clarified goal other than kill the enemy.”

 “Absolutely no story, nothing to work for, no progression.”